rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 | count by status | sort _count
 ```

+The first line of the query is the scope of the search and would typically include metadata and keywords.
+Line 2 uses 'schema on read' - the ability to parse out and create fields at search time.
+Line 3 makes this an aggregate query.
+Dashboard panels must use some form of aggregation.

 - Click the looking glass icon or press enter to run the search.
 - In the "Categorical" section try changing the chart type to try Table, Bar or Pie
 - You can click the panel title 'Untitled' to change it's name
 - When you are happy with it Click Add to Dashboard to save.

 ## 5. Using the filter
 This dashboard  has a filter defined, we called ```keywords``` .
 Filters make it easy to re-use dashboards across environments or services, and to enable them to be powerful first step troubleshooting tools.
-This means are run time the value ```{{keywords}}``` in the panel will be replaced by whatever you type in the filter.
+This means are run time the value ```{{keywords}}``` in the panel will be replaced by whatever you type in the filter when searches run.
-- Try changing entering a keyword such as ```304``` or ```Miss```
+- Try changing entering a keyword such as ```304``` or ```Miss``` and press enter
 - what effect does this have on results?
 - Put the value back to *

 ## 6. Duplicate and edit to create a Time Series Panel
 A fast way to build dashboards is to create different vizualiations or panels that use similar searches using an exisitng one as a base.
-In this step we will duplicate the panel and customize it to represent a time series view of the same data.
+In this step we will **duplicate** the panel and customize it to represent a time series view of the same data.

 If you mouse over or highlight a panel you will see an elipsis button in the top right of the panel.
 - Use the ellipsis button on the panel to bring up the panel menu
 - Choose Duplicate.

 This will create a new panel the same with (Copy) on the panel name.
 Drag or resize this panel to where you want to place it.
 - Choose Edit on the new panel from the elipsis button on the panel.